 - Seasalt (Cornwall) offers fully waterproof raincoats, made from an eco-friendly alternative to oilskin.
 Tested in Cornish windy rain, you will however have to ‘read the ingredients’ of each, as a few have leather trim, and there is no filter.

-- Frugi (Cornwall) has its own line of bright fun rainwear, made from recycled plastic bottles.
-There are raincoats and waterproof trousers, with bright fun rubber wellies to match.
-EverCreatures also makes good rubber children’s wellies.
-They come in various designs from a sunflower to unicorn puddles to Loch Blue Nessie!
-They have zip fastenings with a chin chard and a storm placket with double closure, to protect against the elements.
-They also have elasticated cuffs and reflective print details.
-Includes a dipped hem to keep bottoms warm and dry, and a label to write your little one’s name on.
-Keep away from direct heat sources, like radiators.
+- Frugi (Cornwall) has its own line of bright fun rainwear, made from recycled plastic bottles, along with matching waterproof trousers and rubber wellies, In various designs from sunflower to unicorn puddles to Loch Blue Nessie!
+These coats are designed to protect against the elements with a chin chard, storm placket and elasticated cuffs, and have reflective print details (and a dipped hem to keep bottoms warm and dry).
+There’s even a label to write your little one’s name on.

 - Billycoats & Raincoats make children’s raincoats from old tents!
 Discarded tens at festivals are a real problem in England.
 With designs inspired by the Brecon Beacons, these are lightweight and bright with chunky YKK zippers (plastic) and deep pockets for snacks and finds.
 For ages 2 to 9, with free repairs in the first year.

 Choose a Recycled Umbrella

 This recycled plastic ‘London’ umbrella is made from plastic bottles, with a sturdy bamboo handle.
 The fun design in bright colours, quickly folds away into its own protect bag, with wrist strap.
 This design helps to remove plastic from our waste system, and a portion of proceeds helps Marine Conservation Society, a charity that protects our oceans.laughter in the rain